lkiesow/python-feedgen/doc/user/fork.rst

 interact with another.
 Removing ATOM fixes all these issues.

-Even then, ``python-feedgen`` aims at being comprehensive, which means you must learn the RSS and podcast standards, which include many legacy elements you don't really need.
+Even then, python-feedgen_ aims at being comprehensive, and gives you a one-to-one mapping to the resulting XML elements.
+This means that you must learn the RSS and podcast standards, which include many legacy elements you don't really need.
 For example, the original RSS spec includes support for an image, but that image is required to be less than 144 pixels